Rutujeet/genre-classification/README.md

 # Music Genre Classification Project

 This project focuses on classifying music tracks into genres using machine learning techniques.
-With the rise of streaming services, accurate music categorization has become essential for providing personalized recommendations.
-Below is a brief overview of the process used in this project.

 ### 1. Dataset Preparation
 We begin by loading the metadata and track metrics provided by The Echo Nest.
 This data forms the foundation for our analysis and model training.